MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 In this example, the [`Subscribe`](xref:Xamarin.Forms.MessagingCenter.Subscribe*) method subscribes to `Hi` messages that are sent by the `MainPage` type, whose payload data is a `string`.
 A callback delegate is executed in response to receiving such a message, that displays the payload data in an alert.

+> [!IMPORTANT]
+> The delegate that's executed by the `Subscribe` method will be executed on the same thread that publishes the message using the `Send` method.

 ## Unsubscribe from a message

 Subscribers can unsubscribe from messages they no longer want to receive.
 This is achieved with one of the [`MessagingCenter.Unsubscribe`](xref:Xamarin.Forms.MessagingCenter.Unsubscribe*) overloads: